JoshFundBoard/deveval/README.md

 ### Going Farther

-The above requirements are all we need to see for this challenge.
-If you would like to go farther, you can add any enhancements you'd like to the code.
-Below are a few suggestions.
+The above requirements are all we need to see for this challenge, but you might notice there are areas in the code that could use some improvement.
+If you see one, by all means fix it up!

-a.
-Use the lables being returned from Airtable for the desserts.

-b.
-Add the ability to toggle the order of the desserts to be alphabetical or by the order value returned from Airtable.

-c.
-Make some reusable components.
-Something to show the status of calls is an option.

-d.
-Do something with the recorded results.
-You can make a GET call to the same endpoint as the postChoices function to retrieve them.

 ### Submitting and Evaluation